poastmil/junsunglee.com/_posts/2021-11-16-Get-Your-IRS-Transcripts-NOW.md

 ## What transcripts?

-There are two types of cases at my firm - those whom we're able to help and those that get canned - and the most effective indicator of a case being favorably resolved is the presence of IRS transcripts.
+There are two types of cases at my firm - those we're able to help and those that get canned - and the most effective indicator of a case being favorably resolved is the presence of IRS transcripts.
 The transcripts are records generated for each registered taxpaying entity and are a primary reference used by the IRS on any case.

 There are several types of transcripts, but here are the three you should have handy: